enkidevs/curriculum/lua/lua-core/nil-variable/resetting-a-variable.md

 There are various scenarios where setting a variable to `nil` can be useful.

-For instance, setting a variable to `nil` can be a way to **reset a variable to a neutral state**, especially if it's used in a loop or needs to be reinitialized frequently.
+For instance, using `nil` can be a way to **reset a variable to a neutral state** in a loop or conditional statements.

-For instance, a game can be coded to recognize whether a variable is changed, which would result in different behavior.
+The code below checks for whether the variable `gameState` changed and prints different outputs depending on `gameState`'s value.

 ```lua
 -- If gameState IS nil (using an == operator)